mrsasi/express/README.md

   * If you got current version of node in CMD.
 Your installation has been successful.

 ### NVM(Node Version Manager) Installation
-  * It's very helpful for the project bassed node version controllability.
+  * It's very helpful for the project based node version controllability.
   * CMD via you can move one version to another.
   * Installation Document [github.com/coreybutler/nvm-windows](https://github.com/coreybutler/nvm-windows)